18 Comments

 Also, forgive me for taking over your comment section with my life story. 😅

-Ed the Editor's avatar
+Ed the non-Editor's avatar

 That’s a great premise and reason to write it.